Sharing easy homemade delicious recipes

 Lemon tart is a simple dessert and only contains a few ingredients:

-Lemons – this one is obvious but the better the lemons, the better your lemon tart will be!
+Fresh Lemons – to make the lemon curd recipe, this one is obvious but the better the lemons, the better your lemon tart will be!
+Fresh lemon slices can be used to decorate your tart at the end as a garnish.
+I used large lemons in this recipe.

-Whole eggs – these are used to make the lemon tart filling which is basically a lemon custard
+Whole eggs – these are used to make the lemon tart filling which is basically a lemon custard with egg yolks

 Vanilla Extract – gives a nice vanilla hit and compliments the lemon flavour in the filling